frenchie4111/frenchie4111.github.io/_posts/2024-07-01-Farewell-to-Arkansas.md

 When it was all over you held me tight, kept me warm.
 When I couldn't sleep in our bed you laid your floor out for me.
 When I stumbled home, blacked out again, you didn't judge me.
 You were the closest friend I had through this.
 I know I made it through because of your shelter and support, and for that I will always be thankful.

 I need to move on now and that means letting you go.
 Like a shared friend caught in the crossfire of a broken relationship.
 You don't deserve this, but spending time with you brings back haunting memories I can't quite shake.
-Our relationship never really existed without her in it, and right I don't have the strength to build a new one with you.
+Our relationship never really existed without her in it, and right now I don't have the strength to build a new one with you.

 Thank you so much, and Good Luck 💝